Important application information for the Bachelor of Contemporary Music

 You are required to present a portfolio of three tracks (up to 12 minutes in length total) that represent your level of achievement as a songwriter/composer or producer/engineer to date.
 Note the portfolio may include music created for film or other media.
 During the audition/interview you will be asked to discuss the three works in your submission as well as your musical background, achievements to date and your career aspirations.

-Southern Cross University will contact all applicants of the Bachelor of Contemporary Music after the first UAC and QTAC on-time application closing dates at the end of September, and until the last closing dates in early February.
+Southern Cross University will contact all applicants between the end of September and early February.
 Applicants who have not been contacted by the end of January should call the University on 1800 626 481.

 Contact the Future Students team online or by phone.